Sponsorship

 If you applied for spousal, common-law, or dependent child sponsorship, you may track your application status using Canada’s Permanent Residence Application Tracker portal.

-If you are sponsoring another family member, how you check your application status will depend on whether your application was submitted online or through the mail.
+How you monitor the status of your application if you are sponsoring a family member will vary depending on whether you applied online or by mail.
 Use IRCC’s online tool to learn more about how to check the status of your sponsorship application.

 Is there a deadline for Canadian sponsorship applications?